leo385/Projects/README.md

 There are many projects like 'SFML Games', 'OpenGL Games', Simulations.
 In future I'll figure out to make some kind of cheats to computer games, i mean 'trainers' by using cpp or c#, it's depending from my comfortable.

-My main goal is to make a game engine and be satisfied that.
+My main goal is make a game engine and be satisfied that.

 Edit 26-05-2021
 p.s I've got a Practical Reverse Engineering book :)